submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * Bump x/text to address CVE-2021-38561 and CVE-2022-32149.
 * Diagnose now validates if the `OVNKubernetes` CNI is supported by the deployed Submariner.
 * Set `DNSPolicy` to `ClusterFirstWithHostNet` for pods that run with host networking.
-* Write the DNS message response body when it is not a `ServerFailure` to avoid unnecessary client retries.
+* Service Discovery now writes the DNS message response body when it is not a `ServerFailure` to avoid unnecessary client retries.

 ## v0.12.2